-Section 135AA of the National Health Act 1953 (Cth) required the Australian Information Commissioner to issue Able to be enforced by law. guidelines for the handling of certain health information within the Pharmaceutical Benefits Scheme (PBS) and the Medicare Benefits Program (Medicare).
+Section 135AA of the National Health Act 1953 (Cth) required the Australian Information Commissioner to issue legally binding guidelines for the handling of certain health information within the Pharmaceutical Benefits Scheme (PBS) and the Medicare Benefits Program (Medicare).

 Spent criminal convictions

 Under Part VIIC of the Crimes Act 1914 (Cth) (‘Crimes Act (Cth)’), a person is able to not disclose some old criminal convictions in certain circumstances and is protected against unauthorised use and disclosure of this information.
 This is known as the Commonwealth Spent Convictions Scheme.

 For the purposes of the scheme, a person is said to have been convicted of an offence if:

 - they have been convicted of the offence; or

 - they have been found guilty of the offence but discharged without conviction; or

 - they have been found not guilty of an offence, but a court has taken the offence into account when sentencing them for another offence.

 A ‘spent’ conviction is a conviction that satisfies the following conditions:

 - it is 10 years since the date of conviction (or five years for juvenile offenders);